 Trans fat causes calcification of the arteries and puts the consumer at a major risk for coronary heart disease.
 Also, it raises your LDL cholesterol (bad) and reduces your HDL cholesterol (good).
-Eating trans fats increases your risk of a stroke and developing type 2 diabetes.
-Plus, trans fat raises lipoproteins which put you at a greater risk of heart disease.
+Eating trans fats increase your risk of a stroke and developing type 2 diabetes.
+Plus, it raises lipoproteins which put you at a greater risk of heart disease.

-Trans fat prevent the production of prostacyclin, which is needed for continued blood flow.
+Trans fat prevents the production of prostacyclin, which is needed for continued blood flow.
 When prostacyclin stops producing, blood clots form.
 This can result in sudden death.
 These fats can also cause high triglyceride levels.
-This causes athersoclerosis (hardening of the arteries) or thickened artery walls.
+This causes atherosclerosis (hardening of the arteries) or thickened artery walls.
 Unfortunately, this increases your risk for heart attack, heart disease, and stroke.

 Inflammation of the brain can occur by eating trans fats.
-This can cause all sorts of problem such as loss of memory, brain function, cell destruction, and lack of hormone production.
-It also puts the consumer at risk for developing dementia.
+This can cause all sorts of problems such as loss of memory, brain function, cell destruction, and lack of hormone production.
+It also puts the consumer at risk of developing dementia.

 What Foods Are High In Trans Fat?

 Fast foods will always be high in trans fat because they can re-use this oil many times in commercial fryers before it goes bad.
-Trans fat provide foods with an enjoyable texture and taste.
+Trans fat provides foods with enjoyable texture and taste.
 The following foods are most likely to contain hydrogenated oils:

 - Frozen or refrigerated dough